 Dental Crowns Hamilton

 If you have missing teeth or misshapen teeth, there are ways to replace a lost tooth or restore damaged teeth to prevent further damage.
-Let’s discuss dental crowns at your next appointment with our dedicated Hamilton dentist.
-Dental crowns can be the perfect long lasting and high-quality solution you’ve been searching for and have the ability to improve your oral health in a number of different ways.
+Let’s discuss dental crowns at your next appointment with our Hamilton dentist.
+Dental crowns can be a long lasting solution you’ve been searching for and have the ability to achieve some of your oral health goals.
+We welcome new patients with a smile!

 What Are Dental Crowns?

 Dental crowns, also referred to as caps, fit over an abutment tooth that’s been prepared (filed down); they are also used as the false tooth for a dental implant.
 They may also be used to strengthen a tooth after root canal therapy or to help support dental bridges.
 A custom crown is made for you after a mold is taken and sent to a dental crown lab.
 They take approximately two to three weeks to prepare, but in the meantime, you’ll be provided with a temporary crown until your permanent crown is ready.
 Most crowns in Hamilton are either porcelain crowns or composite resin crowns.

 Dental crowns are a durable, long-lasting, and natural-looking solution.
 Porcelain crowns are especially natural looking, and an excellent choice for front teeth, closely mimicking natural teeth.
 By following a proper oral hygiene routine, crowns can last anywhere from ten to fifteen years or more before needing to be replaced.
 Crowns are also indistinguishable as they mimic the colour of your natural teeth.

-Dental Crown Aftercare: Tips From Your Trusted Hamilton Dentist
+Dental Crown Aftercare: Tips From Your Hamilton Dentist